Effective Tax Saving Strategies for Businesses in India

 8.2.
 Deduction for Scientific Research (Section 35)

-Businesses investing in scientific research activities, including those engaged in the innovation of new products or services, can claim deductions for the expenditure incurred.
-Section 35 offers tax deductions for contributions to approved research institutions or organizations.
-Additionally, businesses investing in innovation can claim a 200% deduction under this section.
+Companies pouring resources into scientific research, including those developing new products or services, can deduct their expenses.
+Section 35 allows tax deductions for contributions to recognized research institutions or organizations.
+Furthermore, businesses investing in innovation can claim a 200% deduction under this provision.

-Tax Tip: Businesses focusing on product or service innovation should explore R&D tax deductions and startup investment incentives to reduce their taxable income.
+Tax Tip: Companies prioritizing product or service innovation should consider R&D tax deductions and startup investment incentives to lower their taxable income.

 9. Tax Planning through Merger and Acquisition (M&A)